MintyBits/SimpleDWMBar/README.md

 # SimpleDWMBar
-This is a simple dwm bar programmed in C that is static and non-modular.
+Just a simple dwm bar made for void linux that displays the battery percentage and status, current time, and current logged in user.